bakkeby/dwm-flexipatch/README.md

 #define ALPHA_PATCH 1
 ```

 So if you have ever been curious about trying out dwm, but have been discouraged by manual patching, then this may be a good starting point to see what a "fully fledged" dwm can look like.
 Want to try out the `pertag` patch?
 Just flip a config and recompile.
-Once you have found out what works for you and what don't then you should be in a better position to choose patches should you want to start patching from scratch.
+Once you have found out what works for you and what doesn't then you should be in a better position to choose patches should you want to start patching from scratch.

 Refer to [https://dwm.suckless.org/](https://dwm.suckless.org/) for details on the dwm window manager, how to install it and how it works.

 ---

 ### Changelog:

+2019-09-30 - Replaced flextile with flextile-deluxe, refactored monitor rules to support predetermined layouts per tag

 2019-09-15 - Added focusonclick, xrdb, viewontag, urgentborder and winview patches